 We learn these concepts through experience of the music--with our voices, with our bodies, with instruments, and with play.
 This week, we are experiencing pitch and rhythm with the fun song "Engine, Engine, Number Nine."
 After we learned the Sol-Mi patterns for the song, we learned the words and the rhythm, learned the instrument part, and played the game.
 All of this was accomplished in 40 minutes! :) Below is a video of a 1st grade class combining all these elements.

 This week is a BIG DEAL in 4th grade music class.
 The student received their recorders!!
 Our first lesson includes how to put the instrument together, how to use steamy air and hole-ly fingers to produce a great recorder sound, and how to start our air with a "too" sound.
 The students have done an amazing job!
 A lot of patience is required for this very first lesson, and the 4th grade classes have made me so proud!
+So, what does a brand new recorder player sound like???
+Watch the video below for a 4th grade class making some of their very first sounds on their recorders.
+I think they sound great!

 And, 4th graders, remember to click on the "Recorder Resources" tab at the top of the page for your very own section to this website!
+Added Bonus: Here's the link to the Recorder Master Game!

 In 2nd grade last week, we reviewed three pitches from Music Street--Sol, La, and Mi.
 These three pitches (or musical sounds) make up a bunch of songs.
 We learned the song "Lucy Lockett Lost Her Pocket," which has a fun guessing game that we play while we sing the song.
 We also added in a simple instrument part on the bass Orff instruments to review our technique.
 Singing games like "Lucy Lockett" really help to reinforce the concepts we're learning.
 Plus, they are fun!